 A game that puts the players in the shoes of the common citizen during the rise of the Nazi Party might be a valuable tool to understanding how normal people could sit by during one of the most horrific chapters in human history.
 By learning to empathize with them via the lens of a game, one might understand just how it all happened, and in doing so, see the parallels in modern society and work to avert that outcome in the future.

 But that’s a hypothetical.
 I’m sure there are games like that, but whether or not there are doesn’t really matter.
 Like I said, arguing that games have to have a point is, well, pointless.
 They don’t have to serve any other purpose than to entertain the players.

 If you don’t like that there aren’t enough games that tackle history in an appropriately woke manner, go out and make your own.

-This first appeared in The Havok Journal August 2019.
+This first appeared in The Havok Journal on August 6, 2019.